 The Soup Base for Cheesy Potato Soup

-Next, you will add in your half gallon of milk (2% works fine but stay away from 1% and skim…that is just way too healthy…but seriously it won’t turn out as good).
+Next, you will add in your whole milk (2% works fine but stay away from 1% and skim…that is just way too healthy…but seriously it won’t turn out as good).

-After it has thickened, add in your chicken base or chicken bouillon, salt and then your cheese, stirring until it is all melted.
+After it has thickened, add in your chicken base/chicken bouillon, salt and then your cheese, stirring until it is all melted.
 You can add more or less of the cheese, salt or bouillon.
-This is the Chicken Base I LOVE! the flavor is so yummy!
+This is the Chicken Base I use every time!
+The flavor is so yummy!

 The Potatoes for Cheesy Potato Soup